Illinois SR-22 Insurance

 All motorists in Illinois must carry liability insurance or file an Illinois SR-22 car insurance certificate with the Secretary of State.
 Whether you are driving in Chicago, Springfield or anywhere else – it is necessary.
 Failure to do so results in a $500 fine and suspension of your driver’s license and registration.

-Your insurance company can file an SR22 with the Illinois Secretary of State.
-The company charges a processing fee, which can vary among agencies.
+Your insurance company can file an SR-22 with the Illinois Secretary of State.
+The insurance company will charge a fee for providing an SR-22 certificate on your behalf.
 You can go online here to request a quote from state-authorized agencies in your area.
-Your insurer should file the Illinois SR-22 auto insurance within 30 days of your request.
-Once accepted, your insurer will send you the SR22 accompanied with a letter from the Illinois Secretary of State.
+Your insurer should file the Illinois SR-22 insurance policy within 30 days of your request.
+Once accepted, your insurer will send you the SR-22 accompanied by a letter from the Illinois Secretary of State.
 You must maintain the Illinois SR-22 car insurance for three years and renew it 45 days before expiration.
-If you fail to renew your SR22 at least 15 days before expiration, your insurer is required to notify the state of Illinois, who may suspend your license until the Illinois SR22 car insurance is reinstated.
+If you fail to renew your SR-22 at least 15 days before expiration, your insurer is required to notify the state of Illinois, who may suspend your license until the Illinois SR-22 car insurance is reinstated.

 The traffic offenses that can result in an SR-22 insurance requirement vary from state to state.
 You’ll need SR-22 insurance coverage in Illinois and elsewhere if you commit a severe violation, such as driving with a suspended license, driving without insurance coverage, reckless driving or DUI.
 If you are looking for auto insurance coverage after an accident or ticket, compare prices from several companies.